Kabbage Survey Reveals 51% of Small Business Owners Forgo Paying Themselves for Multiple Months to Control Cash Flow

 New report details the personal strain cash flow concerns cause small business owners, and how they would repurpose their time if those concerns were eliminated

 New data released by Kabbage, Inc., shows the impact of cash flow on the workload, personal life and take-home pay of small business owners.
-Polling 500 successful entrepreneurs, the survey reveals the majority of small business owners do not pay themselves for multiple consecutive months to control cash flow in their business.
+Polling 500 successful black entrepreneurs, the survey reveals the majority of small business owners do not pay themselves for multiple consecutive months to control cash flow in their business.

 In result, 26% have gone two to six months without paying themselves, with another 25% going more than six months without a paycheck.
 “Having owned multiple small businesses before founding Kabbage, I am intimately familiar with cash flow challenges,” said Kabbage CEO Rob Frohwein.
 “Sleepless nights were my reality when waiting on customer checks and thinking through needed expenditures.